 Stress levels and sleep do play a huge part in our hormonal balance and will influence what your weight does.
 These things don’t fix easily overnight but an acknowledgement that they form part of the picture is so important to counteract the negative self-talk.
 As is a more sustainable approach to eating.
 Every busy parent I know can benefit from carbs – but the right types and portion sizes to support a healthy diet and fat loss.
 There may be other beliefs our stories validate for us, such as the big question around our metabolism.

 Metabolism refers to the amount of energy (calories) we burn.
 40-70% of our energy is needed for basic functions that keep us alive.
 Calories are also burnt to provide energy to digest food.
 No pill will boost metabolism but eating regularly will support a healthy metabolism.
 Does your busy schedule allow time for this?
 Superwoman is still fictional but let’s get her muscles!
-Crash diets lead to muscle loss which is something it’s good to protect when we’re keen to keep a healthy metabolism. up can help alter some of those stories in your head.
+Crash diets lead to muscle loss which is something it’s good to protect when we’re keen to keep a healthy metabolism.
+Clearing some of the confusion up can help alter some of those stories in your head.

 It feels sometimes that parenthood bad for our health.
 Our children are at the centre of our world – they come home with stories – often contain a fair amount of self – loathing too.
 Kids can be mean, blunt and unkind to themselves and well as others.
 We swoop in to provide a rationale response – whether it be related to fall outs in the playground or difficulties in the classroom.
 We speak slowly and calmly, we might even stroke their hair or read them a book to make them feel better.